Side by side A cry of pain and helplessness in the face of the world’s indifference. The project of the Turkish artist Ugur Gallenkus

 © Uğur Gallenkuş

-The father of this little boy, Munzir, lost his right leg when a bomb fell on him as he walked through the market in Idlib, Syria.
-His son, Mustafa, was born without lower and upper limbs due to tetra-amelia, a congenital condition caused by medications his mother, Zeinep, had to take after being exposed to nerve gas during the war in Syria.
+The father of this little boy, Munzir, lost his right leg when a bomb fell on him as he walked through a market in Idlib, Syria.
+His son, Mustafa, was born without lower and upper limbs due to tetra-amelia, a congenital condition caused by the medication his mother, Zeynep, had to take after being poisoned by nerve gas released during the war in Syria.

 © Uğur Gallenkuş